-Wondering if you should, or how-to, start a blog in 2020?
+Wondering if you should or how to start a blog in 2020?
 Then, you’ve come to the right place.
-To be honest, I don’t even know if I can write this post in the detail that I want to write it.
+I don’t even know if I can write this post in the detail I want.
 But I can feel it bubbling out of me.
 This is a good sign; that’s what it is to blog.
 A blog is to have something to say and the space to say it that is entirely your own.
-So, I’m writing this post for you, and I know it will be of huge service if you have found yourself with something to say.
+So, I’m writing this post for you, and I know it will be of enormous service if you have found yourself with something to say.

 Earlier this year, I wrote about what I saw as the signs for a return to blogging.
-Then in March, as we were all confined to our homes thanks to COVID-19, it started to make more sense.
-Why wouldn’t you want a space, just for yourself, to share your views, ideas and to journal what was going on around you?
-I know I wanted that.
-If you do too and don’t know where to start, I hope this helps.
+Then in March, it made more sense as we were all confined to our homes thanks to COVID-19.
+Why wouldn’t you want a space, just for yourself, to share your views and ideas and journal what was happening around you?
+I know I liked that.
+If you do, too and don’t know where to start, I hope this helps.

-Now, this is the info you need to start a blog in 2020.
+Now, this is the info you need to start a blog.

-To niche or not to niche; that is the question.
+To niche or not to place, that is the question.